 Domestic violence is defined broadly and many individuals are not even aware that they are in an abusive relationship.
 Jacksons’ Family Law team advise and assist with non-molestation order applications to prevent a person from continuing to threaten, harass or intimidate another.

-Domestic violence is not limited to those in a relationship and can include family members or a family member of someone who is in a relationship with the perpetrator.
+It actually includes any sexual, emotional, psychological or financial abuse with an incident or pattern of incidents of controlling, coercive or threatening behaviour.
+It doesn’t just happen to those who are in a relationship.
+Family members, or a family member of someone who is in a relationship with the perpetrator, may fall victim of this crime.
 Many incidents of domestic abuse are criminal offences which can lead the police to arrest or caution the perpetrator.

-For a longer term solution, if further protection is required then an injunction from the court would be more suitable.
-The following orders may be obtained from the court:
+For a longer term solution an injunction from the court would be more suitable, if further protection is required.

 - Occupation Order.
-This order decides who lives in the property (this is only short term) that you previously shared with your abusive partner.
+This decides who lives in the property (this is only short term) that you previously shared with your abusive partner.

 - Anti-harassment Injunction (Protection from Harassment Act 1997).
-This order will prevent your partner harassing or assaulting you.
+This will prevent your partner harassing or assaulting you.
 The harassment has to have happened on two separate occasions.

 If any of the orders above are breached, the perpetrator can be arrested.